tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 iterators as mentioned above.

 Code units are just numbers.
-All of these interfaces treat integral types as code units of various sizes (as least the ones that are 8-, 16-, or 32-bit).
+All of these interfaces treat integral types as code units of various sizes (at least the ones that are 8-, 16-, or 32-bit).
 Signedness is ignored.

 A null-terminated pointer `p` to an 8-, 16-, or 32-bit string of code units is